 We often get asked a range of questions about selvedge denim, including how they should fit, which body shape they are best suited for, amongst a whole host of other queries – so, we’re answering them all for you!
 Let’s start with one of the most commonly asked questions about selvedge denim.

 The beauty of selvedge denim is that it stretches with time.
-Taking this into consideration, you should aim to find a straight-cut pair of jeans that are slim and snug when you first wear them.
+Taking this into consideration, you should aim to find a straight-cut pair of slim jeans that are snug when you first wear them.
 It is recommended that you even buy a pair of selvedge jeans that are a size smaller than what you would usually wear to cater to wear and stretch over time.

 Top trick: When purchasing selvedge denim jeans, you should have enough room between your body and the waistband to squeeze a finger.